binpash/try/README.md

 /tmp/tmp.uCThKq7LBK
 ```

-Alternatively, you can specify your own overlay directory as follows (note that *pip_try_sandbox* already exists):
+Alternatively, you can specify your own overlay directory as follows (note that you'll have to create the sandbox directory first)

 ```ShellSession
 $ try -D rustup-sandbox "curl https://sh.rustup.rs | sh"